 Daedalus Departs: Holding Pattern/Problem

-Commissioned Installation for inauguration of the new MIT-Media Lab.
-Created using de-acquisitioned pieces of once-groundbreaking research from the MIT Museum: Wingspan of the Monarch B human powered airplane, windtunnel model of Toledo-OH, and drogue parachute.
+Commissioned installation for the inauguration of the new MIT Media Lab.
+Created using de-acquisitioned pieces of once-groundbreaking research from the MIT Museum: Wingspan of the Monarch B human-powered airplane, windtunnel model of Toledo-OH, and drogue parachute.

 Once an object enters outer space it will remain there perfectly preserved.
 It will travel constantly and endlessly until it inevitably collides with another piece of space debris.
 The number of these objects does not shrink but rather grows; there is no thought given as to how this space detritus will return to Earth and its fiery embrace.
 What is left of the Daedalus now circles over the exhibition hall of MIT's new Media Lab building and the lab's vision of the future.